ruiramos/microfrontends/react/container-app/README.md

 npm run start:dev
 ```

-The location of the sub-app bundles are hardcoded in `index.js` for now, but
+The location of the sub-app bundles is hardcoded in `index.js` for now, but
 the idea is to extract them from the code and have them as enviroment variables,
 when the app is served by a proper web server (work in progress).